 Although the boiler receives a gas leak check and gas train component integrity check prior to leaving the factory, transport and installation may cause disturbance to unions, fittings and gas valve assemblies' etc. During commissioning a further test for soundness should be carried out on the boiler gas pipework and components.
-A procedure guide is shown in Figure No. 3.
+A procedure guide is given below.
 Care must be taken not to allow leak detection fluid on or near any electrical parts or connections (If used).

-See Figure No. 3 Gas valve/pipework leak check test procedure.
+See Figure No. 3 - Gas valve/pipework leak check test procedure.